 On 24 June PM Morrison announced he is keeping to his quite firm policy of not giving the dole, JobSeeker, to the Arts community, but will support venues and events in the sum of $250 million (being 0.4% of the excess in the 30 March idiocy).
 The delay I was kicking him over? - 126 days as on 24/6.
 Coincidence? - I don't think so.
 I will continue to kick the PM over meanness, plagiarism, the on/off reversal (cruelty and hypocrisy), blundering without repair, and no focus on solutions.

-That leaves 154 days before the tourism announcement - I reckon the rascals will bring that forward so I've laid the landmines.
+That left 154 days before the tourism announcement - I reckoned the rascals would bring that forward so I laid the landmines.